This blog post was sponsored by Spirit Airlines but as always all opinions are mine and true!

 As always price was a major factor in deciding where we wanted to go for our first family trip of 2018.
 We ended up finding affordable tickets to Costa Rica on Spirit Airlines so that’s how we decided on a destination.
 Now I know what you’re thinking, you chose Spirit?
 If you asked me 5 years ago if I'd ever fly Spirit Airlines I'd tell you no. However, as our family has gone from buying 2 to 3 and now 4 plane tickets reality hits and savings talk.
 Spirit Airlines flight was $229 cheaper per person than the next airline and those were savings we couldn't ignore.
-Spirit has made significant improvements in their on-time status and our flight going to Costa Rica landed just 15 minutes late while our return flight home landed 27 minutes early.
+They have also made significant improvements in their on-time status and our flight going to Costa Rica landed just 15 minutes late while our return flight home landed 27 minutes early.
 We had new aircrafts both flights with polite and helpful flight attendants so Spirit is just fine in my book.
 I learned a lot of tricks for flying Spirit Airlines such as how to avoid paying for a bag, how to save $152 for a family of four by purchasing your tickets at the airport and more that you can read here.

 Areas We Visited in Costa Rica: La Fortuna & Manuel Antonio